Vaileasys/pz-wiki_parser/README.md

 `Translate/`: This folder contains the translation files needed to localize the parser’s outputs.
 It allows the parser generate content in multiple languages, and lookup item names.
 This should be included in the setup.

-`icons/`:  Stores the `.png` icons used by files.
+`icons/`:  Stores the `.png` icons used by the icon update tool.

 `lua/`: Contains Lua scripts, from the game installation.
 This should be included in the setup.

 `radio/`: Stores the radio data.
 This should be included in the setup.

-`scripts/`: Contains the scripts parsed by the parser.
+`scripts/`: Contains the txt scripts parsed by the parser.
 This should be included in the setup.

-`item_id_dictionary.csv`: A CSV file containing a list of items and their corresponding IDs currently on the wiki.
+`tables/`: Contains the table maps for the various list scripts.
 This should be included in your repo.
-Otherwise, can be found [here](https://drive.google.com/file/d/1Gjl7WJMm7qYaJ5S_J2FtM1iTlyfLI-z8/view)

-`icons.csv`: PLACEHOLDER
+`color_reference`: A JSON file containing RGB color references, taken from Colors.class in the game's files.
+This should be included in your repo.

+`icons.csv`: A CSV file containing custom icon maps.
+These icons use RGB tints in-game.

+`page_dictionary.json`: A JSON file containing a list of items and their corresponding IDs currently on the wiki.
+This should be included in your repo.

+`texture_names.json`: A map of textures from the game's files.
+Used as a reference for various scripts and checking for new textures upon each game release.
+This should be included in your repo.